iron-fish/website/docs/onboarding/rpc/wallet.md

 }
 `} />

-## wallet/getAccountTransactions
+## <GithubCodeLink link="wallet/getTransactions"/> wallet/getAccountTransactions

-Returns transactions for an account.
-The default account is used if no account is provided.
+Gets transactions for the given account.
+If not specified, the default account is used.

 #### Request